-Warren B. Kanders, 50, has served as one of our directors since June 2002 and as Executive Chairman of our Board of Directors since December 2002.
+Warren B. Kanders, 51, has served as one of our directors since June 2002 and as Executive Chairman of our Board of Directors since December 2002.
 Since May 2007, Mr. Kanders has served as a director of Highlands Acquisition Corp., a publicly-held blank check company formed with a focus on acquiring a business in the healthcare industry.
-Since August 2007, Mr. Kanders has served as the Chairman of the Board and Chief Executive Officer of Kanders Acquisition Company, Inc., a blank check company formed with a focus on acquiring a business in no particular industry or geography.
-Mr. Kanders has served as the President of Kanders & Company since 1990.
-Prior to the completion of the acquisition of Armor Holdings, Inc., formerly a New York Stock Exchange-listed company and a manufacturer and supplier of military vehicles, armed vehicles and safety and survivability products and systems to the aerospace & defense, public safety, homeland security and commercial markets, by BAE Systems plc on July 31, 2007, he served as the Chairman of the Board of Armor Holdings, Inc., formerly and as its Chief Executive Officer since April 2003.
-From April 2004 until October 2006, Mr. Kanders served as the Executive Chairman, and since October 2006, has served as the Non-Executive Chairman of the Board of Stamford Industrial Group, Inc., formerly known as Net Perceptions, Inc. ("SIG"), a publicly-held company that, through its subsidiary, Concord Steel, is a leading independent manufacturer of steel counterweights.
-Since November 2004, Mr. Kanders has served as the Chairman of the Board of Directors of Langer, Inc., a Nasdaq-listed provider of orthotic and skin-care products.
+Mr. Kanders has served as the President of Kanders & Company, Inc. since 1990.
+Prior to the completion of the acquisition of Armor Holdings, Inc., formerly a New York Stock Exchange-listed company and a manufacturer and supplier of military vehicles, armored vehicles and safety and survivability products and systems to the aerospace and defense, public safety, homeland security and commercial markets, by BAE Systems plc on July 31, 2007, he served as the Chairman of the Board of Stamford Industrial Group, Inc., formerly known as Net Perceptions, Inc. ("SIG"), a publicly-held company that, through its subsidiary, Concord Steel, is a leading independent manufacturer of steel counterweights, since October 2006, and served as the Chairman of the Board of Directors of Langer, Inc., a Nasdaq-listed provider of orthopedic and personal care products.
 From October 1992 to May 1996, Mr. Kanders served as Founder and Vice Chairman of the Board of Benson Eyecare Corporation, a distributor of eye care products and services.
-Mr. Kanders received a B.A. degree in Economics from Brown University in 1979.
+Mr. Kanders received a B.A. degree in Economics from Brown University.

-Burtt R. Ehrlich, 68, has served as one of our directors since June 2002.
+Burtt R. Ehrlich, 69, has served as one of our directors since June 2002.
 Prior to the completion of the acquisition of Armor Holdings, Inc., by BAE Systems plc on July 31, 2007, Mr. Ehrlich served as a director of Armor Holdings, Inc. since January 1996.
 Mr. Ehrlich has also served as a member of the Board of Directors of Langer, Inc. since February 2001.
+Mr. Ehrlich is also a member of the Board of Trustees of The Arbitrage Fund, a registered investment company.
 Mr. Ehrlich served as Chairman and Chief Operating Officer of Ehrlich Bober Financial Corp. (the predecessor of Benson Eyecare Corporation) from December 1986 until October 1992, and as a director of Benson Eyecare Corporation from October 1992 until November 1995.

-Donald L. House, 66, has served as one of our directors since January 1993.
+Donald L. House, 67, has served as one of our directors since January 1993.
 Mr. House served as Chairman of our Board of Directors from January 1994 until December 1997 and as our President from January 1993 until December 1993.
 Mr. House is a private investor and he serves on the board of directors of several privately-held technology companies.

-Nicholas Sokolow, 58, has served as one of our directors since June 2002.
+Nicholas Sokolow, 59, has served as one of our directors since June 2002.
 Prior to the completion of the acquisition of Armor Holdings, Inc., by BAE Systems plc on July 31, 2007, Mr. Sokolow served as a member of the Board of Directors of Armor Holdings, Inc. since January 1996.
 Mr. Sokolow has also served as a member of the Board of Directors of Stamford Industrial Group, Inc., formerly known as Net Perceptions, Inc. ("SIG") since April 2004.
-Since 2007, Mr. Sokolow has been practicing in the law firm of Lebow & Sokolow LLP.
-From 1994 to 2007 Mr. Sokolow was a partner in the law firm of Sokolow, Carreras & Partners.
-From June 1973 until October 1994, Mr. Sokolow was an associate and partner in the law firm of Coudert Brothers.
+Since 2007, Mr. Sokolow has been practicing at the law firm of Lebow & Sokolow LLP.
+From 1994 to 2007 Mr. Sokolow was a partner at the law firm of Sokolow, Carreras & Partners.
+From June 1973 until October 1994, Mr. Sokolow was an associate and partner at the law firm of Coudert Brothers.